vizdata-f21/project-1-mr_palmer_s_penguins/proposal/proposal.md

     social, cultural, and economic happenings in our world

   -
+Evan: Finally, aside from the properties of the data itself, we chose to analyze data from the Olympic games due to the recency of the 2020 Tokyo Games and the role of the Games in reflecting the global culture of a time period.
+Historic events like the 1980 Moscow Games that were boycotted by the US and many other countries, the Games that were cancelled during the World Wars, and the modern advent of professional superstar Olympians all potentially provide insights into the story told by the data.

 The two questions you want to answer.

 A plan for answering each of the questions including the variables